Visiting Zion in January

 Planning a trip to Zion in January can be a headache as you try to keep up with current conditions, what trails and roads are open, and what the weather will be while you’re there.
-Making your own itinerary, packing list, and planning your own meals can be a headache on a trip to a place as remote as Zion.
-But you can bypass all that headache by booking a trip with Wildland Trekking.
-We offer hiking tours in a variety of styles, one of which is sure to fit the vacation that you were thinking of.
-Whether you want to camp with us, stay at a lodge on an inn based tour, or just spend the single day with one of our expert guides showing you around, we have some thing for you.
-Feel free to check out all the trips we offer in Zion, but here are a few we especially recommend for January.
+Making your itinerary, packing list, and planning your meals can be a headache on a trip to a place as remote as Zion.
+Bypass the headache by booking a trip with Wildland Trekking.
+We offer hiking tours in various styles, one of which is sure to fit the vacation you were thinking of.
+Whether you want to camp with us, stay at a lodge on an inn-based tour, or spend a day with one of our expert guides, we have something for you.
+Feel free to check out all the trips we offer in Zion or read on for a few we especially recommend for January.

 Snow Canyon Private Day Hike: Explore the wonders of “mini Zion Canyon” in Snow Canyon on this daytime tour.
-See this amazing canyon and its remarkable lava flows in the heart of Zion’s red rock canyon.
-With top of the line backpacks and trekking poles included along with trail snacks and a picnic lunch, this hike is one you won’t want to miss as the area is remote and your expert local guide will be able to show you around the remarkable scenery.
+See this fantastic canyon and its remarkable lava flows in the heart of Zion’s red rock canyon.
+With top-of-the-line backpacks and trekking poles included along with trail snacks and a picnic lunch, this hike is one you won’t want to miss as the area is remote, and your expert local guide will be able to show you around the remarkable scenery.

-Zion in a Day Private Tour: If you only have one day to spend in Zion and you want to make sure you hit all the high points, this is the trip for you.
+Zion in a Day Private Tour: If you only have one day to spend in Zion and want to ensure you hit all the high points, this trip is for you.
 You can expect to embark on 3 or 4 short day hikes in distinct areas of the park interspersed by a picnic lunch, tasty snacks, and opportunities to learn about the history and culture of the region.
-The Temple of Sinawava, the Narrows, the Virgin River, Emerald Pools, and Watchman trail all in one day is quite the feat, but you won’t be sorry you saw it all with only one day in the park.
+The Temple of Sinawava, the Narrows, the Virgin River, Emerald Pools, and the Watchman trail all in one day is quite the feat, but you won’t be sorry you saw it all in only one day in the park.

 Join a Guided Hiking Adventure